hotchk155/hotchk155.github.io/split/midipowermod.md

 Also please, please **do not** over tighten the screws which hold on the yellow fascia.
 The fascia can be cracked if screws are too tight.

 <img class="full" src="img/midipwr8.JPG">

-## Sooooo - Why Doesn't Banana Split Provide MIDI Power Out of the Box?

-Yeah it would have been good if it did, but I didn't think about it at the time I designed it.
-This is why it's great to get feedback from customers... some things can always be improved on.
-Any future version of the Banana Split will included grounded sockets as sold!